Catania Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not eligible for visa-free entry must obtain a Schengen visa before traveling
+Citizens of certain countries require a Schengen visa

 Arrival Process